If you need to archive a set of student accounts that no longer attend your institution, you can do so via the Importer.

 - Students accounts should be archived upon student request or if absolutely necessary.

 - Accounts can be unarchived - however, if other career services members at your school are unaware of a student’s account being archived, they may suggest that the student create a new account.
-At this time, accounts cannot be merged so data cannot be connected between two accounts.
+At this time, accounts cannot be merged unless they meet the qualifications as listed in Managing and Merging Duplicate Student Accounts.
+If they don't meet those qualifications, the data cannot be connected between two accounts.

 - Data and information from an archived account may include: appointment history, fair participation, job applications, experiences, and more.
 These key points could help shape their career growth.

-- Alumni with archived accounts may still want to use Handshake post-graduation.
+- Alumni with archived accounts can still use Handshake post-graduation, they just won't be connected to your school.

 - If your school currently runs automated jobs through Importer, the file will need to be updated to reflect students whose accounts have been archived.
 If a student requests reactivation, the file will need to be updated once more to reflect this change.